aimeekco/nyt-games-widget/README.md

 ## Configure GitHub token
 - go into this repository's settings -> actions -> general and change workflow permissions to read and write so the cron job can make commits

+## Change repository location in update-stats.yml
+- under 'commit and push changes' change the respository url

 i forgot what other things you might need to change -- will update later